 - c.
 All holidays shall be repaired and re-tested, at no additional cost to the Owner. - 3.
 Touch up and repair of Fusion Bonded Epoxy Coatings - a.
 Applies to all FBE coated valves for field repair of minor holidays, scratches, breaks or other damage to FBE coating. - b.
 Does not include repair or touch up of systemic or large area holidays in FBE coating.
 Repair of systematic holidays or damaged areas larger than three (3) sq. in. will require the damaged coating be ground off and the valve be newly shop-coated. - c.
-Materials and application: - 1) NSF/ ANSI 61 certified, two-part, 100% solids, liquid epoxy coating meeting the requirements of AWWA C210.
+Materials and application: - 1) NSF/ ANSI 61 certified, two-part, 100% solids, liquid epoxy coating meeting the requirements of AWWA C210. - a) Manufacturer: 3M Scotchkote Epoxy Coating 323, OAE. - b) If temperature is below 55 degrees Fahrenheit, the metal substrate shall be pre-heated in accordance with coating manufacturer's recommendations prior to applying the coating.

-- a) Manufacturer: 3M Scotchkote Epoxy Coating 323, OAE. - b) If temperature is below 55 degrees Fahrenheit, the metal substrate shall be pre-heated in accordance with coating manufacturer's recommendations prior to applying the coating. - d.
-Prepare surface and apply per coating manufacturer's instructions for use as a field repair material. - e.
+d.
 Prepare surface and apply per coating manufacturer's instructions for use as a field repair material.